Next Generation Social Sciences in Africa

 We strongly encourage applicants to explain how their work aligns with the program's thematic priorities and demonstrate their capacity to contribute to a network advancing innovative research on peace, security and development.
 Applicants therefore should submit a project proposal that has been written specifically for this fellowship competition, rather than simply submit the approved research proposal that they developed for their university.
 The project proposal for this competition offers applicants an opportunity to further hone their approach to their dissertation topic.

-This program also offers two workshops each year to help fellows master research methodologies, engage key literature in their fields, and produce scholarly publications.
+This program also offers two workshops each year to help fellows master research methodologies, engage key literature in their fields, and produce research publications.
 The Next Generation African Social Sciences program will support approximately 45 fellows each year across all three fellowship opportunities.

 All applications must be submitted using the online application portal.